-If the 12V battery is too low to turn on the vehicle or open the doors, follow the instructions in Jump Starting the 12V Battery on page 196.
+If the low voltage battery does not have enough electrical power to turn on your vehicle or open the doors, follow the instructions in Jump Starting the 12V Battery on page 196.

 For more information on the battery system, see Battery Information on page 153.